General Education | Major Programs | Electives | Minor Programs | Language Competence | Petitions | Physical Education | Archived Catalogs

 Major Programs

 More than a set of course credits, a sound major is an effort to understand the methods and experience of a discipline or interdisciplinary field.
 Majors complement the breadth of the University of Chicago general education requirements with an opportunity to come to grips with the depth of knowledge and the complexities of developing knowledge in a particular area of inquiry.
-Majors range from ten to nineteen courses.
+Majors range from nine to nineteen courses.
 Each major is described in detail in the Programs of Study section of the catalog.

 More than half of the requirements for a major must be met by registering for courses bearing University of Chicago course numbers.
 Courses used to meet general education requirements cannot also be counted toward a major.